AMorgaut/smartModel/README.md

 * optimized for CommonJS modules
 * lighter model files and faster to write
 * intuitive and easy to understand
+* provide almost all the Wakanda Model Designer automatic mechanisms
 * even more Business Logic oriented

 Additional future goals